Professor Rebecca Beeken

 Student education

-Becca is a personal tutor to students on the MBChB.
-She also delivers lectures and leads seminars and workshops on the topic of health behaviours and behaviour change.
-She is the Lead for Postgraduate Research studies in LIHS.
-Becca supervises undergraduate students and postgraduate researchers on a range of courses and topics, mostly in the areas of behaviour change and cancer.
-She has supervised 8 PhDs to completion and is currently the primary supervisor for 2 PGRs at the University of Leeds, and 2 D.Clin.Psychol trainees.
-She is a co-supervisor for 1 PGR at University College London.
+I am a Postgraduate Research Tutor to Postgraduate Researchers within the Faculty of Medicine and Health, and previously acted as Lead for Postgraduate Research Studies across LIHS and LICTR (2019-2025).
+I also deliver lectures and lead seminars and workshops on the topic of health behaviours and behaviour change.
+I supervise undergraduate students and postgraduate researchers on a range of courses and topics, mostly in the areas of behaviour change and cancer.
+I have supervised 12 PGRs to completion (10 PhD and 2 D.Clin.Psychol trainees) and I am currently the primary supervisor for 2 PhDs at the University of Leeds (funded by NIHR and YCR), and a co-supervisor for 2 PhDs (funded by NIHR and the ESRC) and 3 D.Clin.Psychol trainees.
+I am an external supervisor for 1 PGR at Aarhus University.

 Research groups and institutes